aashiqui2/Java-Practice-Programs/4.Basic Programs/Questions.md

 28. Write a progam to find the count of subset with given sum K?

-29. Write a program to find the triplet sum of given array?
+29. Write a program to find the binary to decimal and decimal to binary?

 30. Write a program to find the sum of digit until a single digit?
 Problem: [258.
 Add Digtis](https://leetcode.com/problems/add-digits/description/)